Brewers vs. Athletics Player Props Betting Odds

-Player props are listed for Christian Yelich and Brent Rooker, among others, when the Milwaukee Brewers host the Oakland Athletics at American Family Field on Friday at 8:10 PM ET.
+Player prop betting options for Christian Yelich, Esteury Ruiz and others are available in the Milwaukee Brewers-Oakland Athletics matchup at American Family Field on Saturday, starting at 4:10 PM ET.

 Brewers vs. Athletics Game Info